ʻEua, Tonga: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Be sure to choose the necessary type.
-The majority of adapters on sale are just plugs and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types I. Check that you get the correct kind.
+Most adapters for sale now are simply plug changers and require your devices to adjust the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+This one works in most places.

 A portable power bank, like this one